marscfeng/pwslantstacking/README.md

 # pwslantstacking
-a MATLAB script to illustrate the phase weighted slantstacking technique developed by F. Cheng
+MATLAB scripts to illustrate the phase weighted slantstacking technique developed by F. Cheng

 # citation